 Employees: Employees should first discuss their Concern with their immediate supervisor.
 If, after speaking with his or her supervisor, the individual continues to have reasonable grounds to believe the Concern is valid, the individual should report the Concern to the VP of Human Resources or Regional HR Director.
-In addition, if the individual is uncomfortable speaking with his or her supervisor, or the supervisor is a subject of the Concern, the individual should report his or her Concern directly to the VP of Human Resources or Regional HR Director.
-The individual should report his a subject of the Concern, the individual should report his or her Concern directly to the VP of Human Resources or Regional HR Director.
+In addition, if the individual is uncomfortable speaking with his or her supervisor, or the supervisor is a subject of the Concern, the individual should report his or her Concern directly to the VP of Human Resources or Regional HR Director..
+The individual should report his or her Concern directly to the VP of Human Resources or Regional HR Director..
 The individual may also seek to use IDEA's grievance and complaints policy.